Ruth Messinger: Post-political career

-Messigner taught public policy at Hunter College.
+Messinger taught public policy at Hunter College.

-From 1998 until 2016 Messinger was President and CEO of American Jewish World Service before transitioning to an Ambassador role with the organization.
+From 1998 until 2016, Messinger was President and CEO of American Jewish World Service before transitioning to an Ambassador role with the organization.

 Messinger is also a board member of Hazon and a trustee emerita of the Jewish Foundation for Education of Women.

 Messinger serves as the inaugural Social Justice Fellow at the Jewish Theological Seminary of America and the Social Justice Activist-in-Residence at the JCC of Manhattan.

 In 2020, she served on incoming Queens Borough President Donovan Richards' transition team.

 In August 2025, Messinger endorsed Zohran Mamdani in the 2025 New York City mayoral election.